Categorical approach to the Baum-Connes conjecture for \'etale groupoids: The strong Baum--Connes conjecture

 is an isomorphism (we are using notation from Equation \eqref{eq:inmor}).
 The subgroupoid $H$ is a compact action and it satisfies a strong form of the Baum--Connes conjecture, in particular it admits a Dirac-dual-Dirac triple as in \cite[Definition 4.38]{meyereme:dualities}.
 Then \cite[Theorem 4.34 \& 4.39]{meyereme:dualities} imply that Eq. \eqref{eq:pisom} is an isomorphism.
 More concretely, if $P^\prime$ a proper $C^*$-algebra which is also the cellular approximation of $C(H^{(0)})$, then the inverse map is given by $[x]\mapsto p_*(P^\prime\otimes_{U^\rho} [x])$ (cf. \cite[Lemma 4.31]{meyereme:dualities}). \end{proof}

-\begin{rema} The second part of the proof above should be viewed as a statement about the $H$-equivariant ``contractibility'' of $\E G$ (cf. \cite[Theorem 7.1]{nestmeyer:loc}).
-More precisely, it is possible to choose $U^\rho, U$ in such a way that there is an $H$-invariant section $U=H^{0}\to \E G$ and $\rho\colon U^\rho \to U$ is injective up to homotopy (cf. \cite[Theorem 11.3]{tu:moy}).
-If the $G$-cellular approximation $P$ was $\KKK^G$-equivalent to a proper $C^*$-algebra, then the map $[x]\mapsto p_*(P\otimes_{\E G} [x])$ would provide an inverse already in $\KKK^G$.
-This holds for many groupoids, as is showed by Theorem \ref{thm:tu}, however by passing to $H$ via the adjunction, we don't need to assume that $P$ is proper in the theorem above. \end{rema}
+\begin{rema} The second part of the proof above should be viewed as a statement about the $H$-equivariant ``contractibility'' of $\E G$ (cf. \cite[Theorem 7.1]{nestmeyer:loc} and \cite[Theorem 11.3]{tu:moy}).
+Concerning the map in Eq. \eqref{eq:pisom}, if the $G$-cellular approximation $P$ was $\KKK^G$-equivalent to a proper $C^*$-algebra, then the map $[x]\mapsto p_*(P\otimes_{\E G} [x])$ would provide an inverse already in $\KKK^G$.
+This holds for many groupoids, as is showed by Theorem \ref{thm:tu}, however by passing to $H$ via the adjunction, we do not need to assume that $P$ is proper in the theorem above. \end{rema}

 The relation to the ordinary Baum--Connes conjecture is explained by means of the following result (compare with \cite[Theorem 6.12]{meyereme:dualities}, see also \cite{nestmeyer:loc} for action groupoids).
 The left-hand side of the Baum--Connes assembly map (with coefficients in $A$) is often denoted $K_*^{\mathrm{top}}(G;A)$ and is defined as $\varinjlim_{Y \subseteq \E G} \KKK^G(C_0(Y),A)$, the limit ranging over the directed set of $G$-invariant $G$-compact subspaces of $\E G$.